How to Help Your Aging Parent Adjust to Assisted Living

 Stay in constant touch with your parent during this initial phase.

-Patiently listen to all that they have to share, even if it’s full of negative talk.
+Patiently listen to everything they have to share, even if it’s full of negativity.
 Avoid trivializing the situation by saying things like, ‘It’s just a phase,’ ‘It’s not as bad as you are making it look,’ or ‘You are being negative.’
 Instead, hear them out and offer solutions that can help them adjust to their new environment.

-Encourage them to participate in the activities and social events organized by the assisted living facility.
-Most reputed assisted living facilities offer a range of activities for seniors and also invite volunteers to help with community work.
+Please encourage them to participate in the activities and social events organized by the assisted living facility.
+Most reputable assisted living facilities offer a range of activities for seniors and also invite volunteers to help with community work.

 For instance, several facilities have residents taking up roles, such as managing the library or answering phone calls.
 Increased social activity will improve their well-being and make them realize that the new life isn’t as bad as it seemed earlier.